Hirer Shikal

 Hirer Shikal is a Bengali drama film directed by Murari Chakraborty.
-This film was released in 1988 in the banner of Tumpa films.
+This film was released in 1988 under the banner of Tumpa films.
 The music of the film was scored by Rabin Banerjee.

 Plot

-It is a story of rivalry between two brothers for their family diamonds.
+It is a story of rivalry between two brothers over their family diamonds.
 One brother hired an imposter lady and send her to another brother's house.
-Because she is look alike of their daughter Krishna.
-The parents can not realise that she is not their daughter and they not only gift her those diamonds but also fix her marriage.
-When the imposter lady tries to steal and escapes, she is caught and confesses the whole story to everyone.
+Because she is the look-alike of their daughter Krishna.
+The parents could realise that she is not their daughter and they not only gift her those diamonds but also fix her marriage.
+When the imposter lady tries to steal and escape, she is caught and confesses the whole story to everyone.